 LATE REGISTRATION: April 14-25, 2019 Please note you are eligible for a 75% refund during this period

-PRICE (HS Workshop): $242* More about prices, refund policy etc.
+PRICE (Spring HS Workshop): One course: $270 Two courses: $525 More about prices, refund policy etc.

--Courses may be cancelled due to low enrollment.
-You will be notified by email if cancellations occur.
+Courses may be cancelled due to low enrollment.
+Students will be notified by email if cancellations occur.

 HSX 021: Observational Drawing for Portfolios

 Observational drawing is the most important skill any artist can have.
 The ability to see three-dimensional objects and translate them into two-dimensional drawings takes practice, patience and good technique.
 Learn how to look at objects in a new way to create pencil sketches, contour drawings and simple perspective renderings for your art and design portfolio requirements.
 You'll work from still life and custom arrangements to satisfy your individual portfolio needs.
 (Perfect for students applying to Accessories Design, Communication Design, Fine Arts, Illustration, Interior Design, and Textile/Surface Design).
 HSX 021 Course Gallery